one2many/majestic-tbs/src/pages/index.md

       - title: Universal Control
         content: >
-          If you get fired up during a meeting, petition now works with the remote control Apple service.
-You can easily create a petition and type out your manifestor under the table and then slide it over to your laptop to promote on social, Slack, or email.
+          If you get fired up during a meeting, petition now works with the universal control Apple service.
+You can easily create a petition and type out your manifesto under the table and then slide it over to your laptop to promote on social, Slack, or email.
         align: left
         image: images/feature.svg
         image_alt: Feature 3 placeholder image